Whyzanet/WhyzaGC/README.md

 logstats - send Unix syslog messages each hour

-Buttons and buttonN - Check for button input and call the correct buttonN function to display outputs and WiFi toggle.
+buttons and buttonX - Check for button input and call the correct buttonX function to display outputs and WiFi toggle.

 runntp - Update NTP time at update interval